-It does not, however, affect our analysis of the enforceability of close-out netting under the ISDA Master Agreement against a particular corporate Trustee, that there may be one or more private individual Trustees for the relevant trust who may or may not be a party to the ISDA Master Agreement on behalf of that trust.
+It does not, however, affect our analysis of the enforceability of close-out netting under the ISDA Master Agreement against a particular corporate Trustee, that there may be one or more private individual Trustees for the relevant trust_English Trust who may or may not be a party to the ISDA Master Agreement on behalf of that trust.
+Although, in relation to an English Pension Fund, we understand it is customary to have a sole corporate Trustee.

-We also assume that the Trustee is not subject to a special regulatory regime (for example that it is not also a bank).
+We also assume that the Trustee is not subject to a special regulatory regime (for example, that it is not also a bank).

-It is important to bear in mind that only a Trustee that has entered into, or subsequently has expressly agreed to assume contractual obligations under, the ISDA Master Agreement is contractually bound to the other party to the ISDA Master Agreement.
+It is important to bear in mind that (subject, in the case of an English Pension Fund, to section 32 of the Pensions Act 1995 (discussed above)) only a Trustee that has entered into, or subsequently has expressly agreed to assume contractual obligations under, the ISDA Master Agreement is contractually bound to the other party to the ISDA Master Agreement.
 Although the ISDA Master Agreement may state that Party A or Party B consists of "the Trustees of the Trust acting on behalf of the Trust", this language does not impose legal liability on any Trustee that has not entered into the ISDA Master Agreement either directly or through an agent.